ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

  - Conversations are not considered medical records

 The sixteen attendees were divided in groups of four.
-We had to draw the different architectural views for the AM.I.SCK platform.

-Each team had fifteen to twenty minutes to brainstorm about the case and draw the first four views.
+Each team had fifteen to twenty minutes to brainstorm about the case and create the first four views on a whiteboard together.
 Afterwards, each team had to present their views to the entire group.
 Bart challenged our opinions and gave practical tips on how to improve our thinking.